 The Science of Cognitive Decline and How to Prevent It

-There are few things more important to your health and quality of life than keeping your mind sharp.
+Few things are more critical to your health and quality of life than keeping your mind sharp.

 Aging can affect your cognitive abilities.
-However, there are actions you can do to mitigate the decline.
+However, there are actions you can take to mitigate the decline.

 Consider the following factors for gaining a better understanding of how to keep your mind sharp as you age: